AnotherWayIn/PocketPhishr/README.md

 https://www.thingiverse.com/thing:2756473

-Use the PocketPhisher2.ino code for this version as the oled uses a different library Here is a pic of the finished product:
+Use the PocketPhisher2.ino code for this version as the oled uses a different library Here is a pic of the finished product.
+The screen is a little smaller and doesnt have the yellow section at the top like the other one:
 ![IMG_4508](https://github.com/AnotherWayIn/PocketPhishr/assets/10500665/bc34ed63-5b0c-4ac3-9290-d20e3670be2b)